Pyr-000/YetAnotherStableDiffusion/README.md

 python generate.py "a painting of a painter painting a painting"
 ```
 ### Multiple prompts
 - Multiple prompts can be specified this way, separated by two pipes (`||`).
 Any prompts specified this way will be multiplied by the set number of samples (`-n` or `--n-samples`).
 As all prompts and samples are run as a single batch, in parallel, increasing their amount will increase the memory requirement.
+If allocating memory for processing the outputs in parallel fails, the generator will attempt to generate the images sequentially instead. (see: [`-seq`](#device-performace-and-optimization-settings))
 - For batch-processing a list of prompts, prompts can be specified from an input file via `-pf`/`--prompts-file`.
 Each line will be interpreted as one prompt, and prompts will be run sequentially.

 ### Image settings